davidoesch/swissgeodata/README.md

 # swissgeodata

-idea: create for each PLZ in switzerland and fore each layer an infobox, share it on github pages
+idea: create for each PLZ in switzerland and fore each layer an infobox, share it on an website , eg swissgeodata.x10host.com

 to do
 - [ ] fix UTF-8 mess